 #13- Uneaten food equates to Americans throwing out as much as $218 billion each year, most of which ends up rotting in landfills, where it emits harmful greenhouse gases4

 Between 2011 and 2012, some experts discovered that the US lost 15.4 billion dollars of retail food annually.
-Fruit losses were around 12.3%-that's enough to feed 5.3 million people.
+Fruit losses, most of it perfectly good food, were around 12.3%-that's enough to feed 5.3 million people.
 They also found that US households were the most significant food wasters.
 About 76 billion pounds of household foods ended up in the trash can.
 This cost 450 dollars per person annually.

-The plans of the federal government to cut down wasted food by 50 per cent by 2030 is in full gear.
+The plans of the federal government to cut down wasted food by 50 percent by 2030 are in full gear across production and supply chains.
 For instance, states like Connecticut, Vermont, and California have put laws in place to tackle wasting food.
-In Vermont, food donations climbed to 40 per cent from 2015-2016, an improvement of a 30 per cent increase the previous year.
+In Vermont, food donations climbed to 40 percent from 2015 to 2016, an improvement of a 30 percent increase the previous year.

-#14- South Africans dispose of about 90% of waste to landfills, where the food-waste component leads to the production of methane gas and carbon dioxide6
+#14- South Africans dispose of about 90% of waste in landfills, where the food-waste component leads to the production of methane gas and carbon dioxide6

 Methane is a potent greenhouse gas that contributes to climate change, having 28–36 times more impact on the environment than carbon dioxide.